prys0000/congressional-portal-project/workflows/README-Workflow.md

 # Workflow README

 This folder contains information and complete workflow packages, topic and training models, and a basic student information guide.
+Students, please see the [**'Using the Automated Text Recognition and Metadata Extraction Workflow'**](https://sooners.sharepoint.com/:u:/r/sites/CACArchives/SitePages/automate-text-recognition-and-metadata-extraction.aspx?csf=1&web=1&e=N6aEXi) for processing.

 ## **Topics and Keywords** columns/lists were compiled from: